 In 2015 I wanted a leather watch band and the DIY'er in me decided to make my own instead of buying one.
 I researched a little and then jumped in, buying a couple essential tools like a 50 pack of blades for my box cutter, a cut mat and a ruler.
 I ordered a couple different types of leather and began to teach myself.
 Failed watchbands, keychains, and wallets began to fill my small work area.
 I was learning by doing.

 Working with leather reminded me that I enjoyed working with my hands.
-I was working in biotech manufacturing at the time and was in a comfortable place having established myself in a 15+ year career.
-Even with my success I struggled with imposter syndrome and felt largely unfulfilled.
+I was working in manufacturing at the time and in a comfortable place, having established myself in a 15+ year career.
+Even with my career "success" I struggled with imposter syndrome and felt largely unfulfilled.
 I had been a wantrapreneur for a long time.
 I was always looking for a way to make money that didn't require doing work I didn't have a passion for.
 I started a few businesses half heartedly and time after time, they would fizzle out due to my lack of commitment to doing the work.
 I chalk this up to my underlying lack of passion for the work required.

 Leather work was different.
 The natural textures and intricacies of leather appealed to me in a way I had not expected.
 The number of things that I could create was enticing.
 I had found my medium.